The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 Eighty percent of vagus nerve input is sensory and comes from the gut, heart, lungs, and information you allow in from the external world.
 So a gut feeling is a very real experience.

-To prevent flicking the “stress state” switch on in your body, pause for a moment and connect with what’s going on at the time.
-Experience the whole range of what you feel mostly through body sensation, as this is what makes us know the feeling.
+To prevent flicking the “stress state” switch on in the body, pause for a moment and connect with what’s going on at the time.

-These practices help to balance the autonomic nervous system by affecting the energetic flow of information in the body, so you can correctly judge and connect with what’s going on in your environment.
+This practice helps to balance the autonomic nervous system by affecting the energetic flow of information in the body, so you can correctly judge and connect with what’s going on in your environment.

 7. Experiment with cold therapy